1cupheaped basmati riceor 200 grams basmati rice, soaked in enough water for 30 minutes

 Rajma has to be cooked very well.
 There should be no rawness or bite in the rajma.
 Pressure cooking time will vary depending on quality of rajma.

-When the pressure settles down in the cooker, then remove the lid.
+When the pressure settles down on its own in the cooker, then only remove the lid.
 Strain the rajma.
 Keep aside.

 Before you keep the rajma for cooking, rinse 1 heaped cup basmati rice very well in water till the water runs clear of starch.

-Then soak the rice in enough water for 30 minutes.
-After 30 minutes strain the rice of all the water and keep aside.
+Then soak the rice in enough water for 20 to 30 minutes.
+After 20 to 30 minutes strain the rice of all the water and keep aside.

 preparing ginger+garlic+green chili paste